hundredplans/obsidian/fof/screens/deck-manager.md

 # Features
 - Specialized deck file that allows editing via text editors, listed by name
-- Loaned cards somehow displayed
 - Default cards can't be removed
-- When you press on a card it displays extra-information / model of card
 - When card is used add fancy stuff not grey-out?